 Our membership is not limited to Australian and South African nationals but can incorporate anyone doing business in this region.
 We keep members informed of news and topical issues through regular communications.

-Senior Trade Commissioner, Africa
+Trade and Investment Commissioner, Africa

 Business Development Manager